Jack Northrop

 John Knudsen Northrop (November 10, 1895 – February 18, 1981) was an American aircraft industrialist and designer who founded the Northrop Corporation in 1939.

 His career began in 1916 as a draftsman for Loughead Aircraft Manufacturing Company (founded 1912).
-He joined the Douglas Aircraft Company in 1923, where in time he became a project engineer.
+He joined the Douglas Aircraft Company in 1923 and worked on the Douglas World Cruiser, where in time he became a project engineer.
 In 1927 he joined the Lockheed Corporation, where he was a chief engineer on the Lockheed Vega transport.
 He left in 1929 to found Avion Corporation, which he sold in 1930.
 Two years later, he founded the Northrop Corporation.
 This firm became a subsidiary of Douglas Aircraft in 1939, so he co-founded a second company named Northrop.

 Early life and entering aviation

-Born in Newark, New Jersey in 1895, Northrop grew up in Santa Barbara, California.
-In 1916 Northrop's first job in aviation was in working as a draftsman for the Santa Barbara-based Loughead Aircraft Manufacturing Company.
-After the outbreak of the First World War, Northrop was drafted into the U.S Army, where he served in the Army Signal Corps.
-Northrop served in the military for 6 months before Loughead successfully petitioned for his return to work in the private sector.
-In 1923, Northrop joined Douglas Aircraft Company, participating in the design of the Douglas Round-the-World-Cruiser and working up to project engineer.
+Born in Newark, New Jersey, in 1895, Northrop grew up in Santa Barbara, California.
+In 1916, Northrop's first job in aviation was in working as a draftsman for the Santa Barbara-based Loughead Aircraft Manufacturing Company.
+After the outbreak of the First World War, Northrop was drafted into the U.S. Army, where he served in the Army Signal Corps.
+Northrop served in the military for six months before Loughead successfully petitioned for his return to work in the private sector.
+In 1923, Northrop joined Douglas Aircraft Company, where he participated in the design of the Douglas Round-the-World-Cruiser and worked up to project engineer.